 Speaking of Babies

 (I can’t believe you just called me an ogress!
-I am the queen of Harrowbeth and you’re calling me names?
+I’m the queen of Harrowbeth and you’re making fun of me?
 How improper is that?)

-Eena had come to a halt in the corridor to berate her reinstated protector mere feet from the elevator.
-With amusement glinting in his eyes, Ian excused his behavior in a cavalier manner.
+Eena had come to a halt in the corridor, pausing mere feet from the elevator so she could berate her reinstated protector.
+Ian excused his behavior in a cavalier fashion, his eyes glinting with amusement.

 (Technically, no words actually crossed my lips.)